 Dhaulagiri, (meaning ‘’White Mountain’’) is the world’s seventh highest mountain at 8,167 m.
-One of the most popular 800m Peaks for summiting in the Himalaya, Dhaulagiri lies north-west of Pokhara.
-It stands near the Kali Gandaki gorge along with another eight thousander, Annapurna I.
+One of the most popular Peaks for summiting in the Himalayas, Dhaulagiri lies northwest of Pokhara.
+It stands near the Kali Gandaki gorge along with another eight-thousander, Annapurna I.

 When Dhaulagiri was first discovered in 1808, it was considered the highest mountain in the world and remained so for another 30 years.
 And, from the late 1830s to the early 1850s Kanchenjunga was considered the world’s highest mountain until Everest was declared the highest in 1856.
 A mountain with such a history, Dhaulagiri makes for a circuit that is extremely challenging to trek.
 Dhaulagiri circuit trek is a strenuous but highly rewarding trek in the Western Nepalese Himalayan region.
 The high alpine pastures, high passes, and uninhabited but breathtakingly serene valleys make for one of the most beautiful treks in the world.

 The route consists of more than fifteen peaks over 7,000m and some of the most serene landscapes in Nepal.
 The Dhaulagiri Circuit trekking starts with an 8-hour-long scenic drive from Kathmandu to Beni.
 We head north-west from Beni crossing villages of Babichour, Dorbang, Darapani, and Muri from where we take north following the banks of the Myagdi River.